Football at the Islamic Solidarity Games

 The Islamic Solidarity Games are a regional multi-sport event held between nations from the Muslim world.
 A men's football tournament has been held at every session of the Games since the first edition in 2005.
 Since the 2013 edition, the tournament has been limited to under-23 teams, plus up to three overage players for each squad.

+There was no football tournament at the 2025 Games, with futsal being played instead.

 Summaries

 The following table gives an overview of medal winners in football at the Islamic Solidarity Games.